 As you study genealogical records for clues about your family, it helps to keep detailed records of your findings.
-By transcribing and abstracting information, you make sure you don't miss any tidbits that may be helpful to you later.
-These worksheets make it easy to do just that.
+By transcribing and abstracting information, you make sure you don’t miss any tidbits that may be helpful to you later.
+These worksheets available to download below make it easy to do just that:

 For transcribing basic information from town or county deed indexes (by the recipient of property).

 Get the Deed IndexGrantees form in PDF format:

 Get the Deed IndexGrantees form in Word format: